 There have been 21 different polesitters at the Circuit Gilles Villeneuve.

-Michael Schumacher has the most poles in Montreal
+Michael Schumacher and Lewis Hamilton have the most poles in Montreal

 Michael Schumacher and Lewis Hamilton are currently tied for the most pole positions at the circuit, with six apiece.

 Lewis Hamilton, Fernando Alonso and Max Verstappen are the only drivers present on the current grid who’ve previously taken pole here.
 Since 2006, Sebastian Vettel is the only other driver to have taken pole at the Canadian Grand Prix.
-Hamilton has six poles here, Alonso’s only pole here came in 2006 and Verstappen took his first pole at the track in 2022.
+Hamilton has six poles here, Alonso’s only pole here came in 2006 and Verstappen has secured pole in the last two seasons.

-Nelson Piquet, Michael Schumacher, Ralf Schumacher, Lewis Hamilton and Sebastian Vettel are the five drivers who’ve taken back-to-back poles at Circuit Gilles Villeneuve.
+Nelson Piquet, Michael Schumacher, Ralf Schumacher, Lewis Hamilton, Sebastian Vettel and Max Verstappen are the six drivers who’ve taken back-to-back poles at Circuit Gilles Villeneuve.